romcal/romcal/README.md

 # Romcal

+<b>ANNOUNCEMENT</b>
+Version 1.3.0 of Romcal has been revamped to use ES6 syntax.

 Utility library that outputs the Liturgical Calendar used by the Roman Rite (Western Church)

 ## Contributing to romcal